Stories from our streets: Allison Street

 By Stacey Anderson | Photo by Thomas Cornwallis

-I once heard that Allison Street and two of its perpendicular roads, Daisy and Annette, were all named after the daughters of prominent 18th century ironmaster, William Dixon – located in the village which housed the workers of his Little Govan Colliery.
-In reality, Allison Street has its own, distinct history.
+I once heard (and credulously just accepted) that Allison Street and two of its perpendicular roads, Daisy and Annette, were all named after the daughters of prominent 18th century ironmaster, William Dixon – located in the village which housed the workers of his Little Govan Colliery.
+In actuality, though Daisy and Annette may boast such claims, Allison Street has its own, distinct history.

 During his service in public prosecution, his involvement in suppressing riots and strikes is recorded in several instances.
 There is one particularly dramatic incident from 1837 in which, whilst acting as Sheriff, Alison had to respond to a murder of a ‘new hand’ amid trade union uprisings.
+Two informers provided information about a secret organisation aiming to carry out more assassinations, covertly attended in a meeting conducted in a room entered via a trap door.
 The conspirators were subsequently arrested, with the workers returning to their jobs by Monday.

-In 1875, the building of a block of tenement flats designed by Alexander ‘Greek’ Thomson was completed not long after the architect’s death.
-A commemorative plaque from the Alexander Thomson trail can be seen outside 285-289 Allison Street.
-The inspiration from antiquity remains visible on the sandstone block to this day as the flats feature distinctive anthemion decoration in the form of detailed motif palmettes and meander patterns above the window panes.
+In 1875, the building of a block of tenement flats designed by Alexander ‘Greek’ Thomson was completed by business partner, Turnbull, not long after the architect’s death.
+A commemorative plaque from the Alexander Thomson trail can be seen outside 285–289 Allison Street.
+Prices for these flats dropped after Thomson’s death but the inspiration from antiquity remains visible on the sandstone block to this day, as the flats feature distinctive anthemion decoration in the form of detailed motif palmettes and meander patterns above the window panes.

-Other notable buildings include the former Queen’s Park Fire Station at 52 Allison Street which was designed to reflect the gothic revival Scottish Baronial style.
+Other notable buildings include the former Queen’s Park Fire Station at 52 Allison Street, which was designed to reflect the gothic revival Scottish Baronial style.
 This was built in 1896 by A.B.
-McDonald, the architect also known for designing Govanhill Baths.
+McDonald, the architect also known for designing Govanhill Baths amongst many other buildings across the city.

-The tenements were built to house employees of mills and the ironworks.
-A wealth of tobacconists, off sales, dairy shops and cafes also began to populate the street in the first half of the 20th century.
+The tenements were built to house employees of mills and the ironworks, and soon the street was beginning to reflect this as a wealth of tobacconists, off sales, dairy shops and cafes also began to populate the street in the first half of the 20th century.
 Allison Street itself is one of Govanhill’s longest, spanning from Aikenhead Road to Pollokshaws Road.
-An area once considered to be ‘a beautifully secluded place’ did not retain this reputation after industrial developments.
+Featuring busy intersections which cross Cathcart Road and Victoria Road, an area once considered to be ‘a beautifully secluded place’ did not retain this reputation after Industrial developments.
+Allison Street became the host of routes 20 and 7/7a when the tramways were in operation from 1872 up until 1962.

 Throughout its history, the long street has since become a melting pot for the many communities who have come to call Govanhill home.
 In the 1960s the Glasgow Hebrew Burial Society set up an office on the street and the street became a hub, with other Jewish business and delis and kosher butchers finding their homes on the street.
-Hindu, Sikh, Muslim, and Eastern European communities also moved into the area, leading to a rise in grocers and bakers, amongst many more traders which populate the street today.
+Allison Street also saw migration from Hindu, Sikh, Muslim, and Eastern European communities moving into the area and saw a rise in grocers, bakers, among many more traders which populate the street today.

 Your memories of Allison Street